Watch this video to learn how Stream automates publishing into AVAIL Channels

 The most common reason content is not publishing as expected is the configuration of the Stream Definition itself.
 Start by reviewing the monitored folders and filters of your Stream Definitions for any accidental errors (i.e. selected the wrong folder to monitor or configured a definition incorrectly).

-Article: Why are my Stream filters not filtering out content?
+Read more about how to troubleshoot Stream filters in this article: Why are my Stream filters not filtering out content?

 If Stream stops publishing content to your designated AVAIL Channels, use the following checklist to identify the problem.